Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

 * have available a simple mechanism/feature by which I can make initial contact with Mark/his team.

 ### Wireframes
-Wireframes for this website can be accessed in my wireframes folder within this github repository - [My Wireframes](https://github.com/MichaelpHann/UCFD-Milestone-Project/tree/master/wireframes)
+Wireframes for this website can be accessed in my wireframes folder within this github repository - [my wireframes](https://github.com/MichaelpHann/UCFD-Milestone-Project/tree/master/wireframes)

 ## Features